ethereum/go-ethereum/cmd/checkpoint-admin/README.md

 ### Enable checkpoint oracle in your private network

-Currently, only the Ethereum mainnet and the default supported test networks (ropsten, rinkeby, goerli) activate this feature.
+Currently, only the Ethereum mainnet and the default supported test networks (rinkeby, goerli) activate this feature.
 If you want to activate this feature in your private network, you can overwrite the relevant checkpoint oracle settings through the configuration file after deploying the oracle contract.

 * Get your node configuration file `geth dumpconfig OTHER_COMMAND_LINE_OPTIONS > config.toml`
 * Edit the configuration file and add the following information